IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

-> Notice: The project will be postponed until the exam (18  August).
-Until then, the commits wiil be just minor changes.

-## 30 July 2018 3 AM
+## 28 July 2018 3 AM

+- First working version of the resolve.c (YAY!!
+FINALLY!) is created in my own way
+- address operator was added as a pre unary operator
+- minor bug was fixed in var declaration printing

+## 30 July 2018 - 27 August 2018

 - minor changes applied
     - tabs are replaced with spaces